lb-/bakerydemo/lightweight-frontend-framework-investigation-2022.md

   - Ideally the Telepath adapter keeps minimal and the 'work' is kept in the Controller and all the Telepath JS code does it convert the provided args to their relevant data attribute values and just puts something in the DOM for Stimulus to work with.
   - Worst case - this is no different to now, we still init some elements in pure JS, however we need to review approaches we can take.
   - Maybe the Telepath 'render' method can just output the HTML with the spread data attributes and the work is always done in the Controller.
 Maybe one class can serve both purposes (`render` is not used by Stimulus), we would have to be careful with `this` as there would be the Telepath instance AND the Stimulus instance I guess.
-- Relies ES6 classes, may not able to be compiled down to ES5, so our bundle will need to move to ES6 (2015) - https://stimulus.hotwired.dev/handbook/installing#browser-support. https://caniuse.com/?search=es6
+- Relies ES6 classes, may not able to be compiled down to ES5, so our bundle will need to move to ES6 (2015) - https://stimulus.hotwired.dev/handbook/installing#browser-support. https://caniuse.com/?search=es6 **Update** - after some investigation this is NOT a limitation, the library can be compiled down to ES5 for use inside our existing codebase.
 - Using with Typescript will work but it is a bit verbose, see resources section, maybe we can somehow create a WagtailBaseController that is smart about this?
-- There is no official approach to testing in the documentation, however there are resources online and it appears to be possible to set up in Jest without too many issues.
+- There is no official approach to testing in the documentation, however there are resources online and it appears to be possible to set up in Jest without too many issues, as of JSDOM 16 there is no need to polyfill any JSDOM behaviour to test Stimulus.
 - Web components may be the way to go, but this moves us more away from a light touch approach and it will be harder to tell where the lines stop between this and React, maybe if we were scrapping React?
 - It is still just JavaScript and buggy or inconsistent code can be written, but we will have a base of a consistent class based approach for everything, instead of ad-hoc approaches.
-- There are solutions for writing Jest test online but none are part of the official docs (note: Alpine js also has no testing guidelines), but it is possible to write tests for.
 - [Recent 3.0](https://world.hey.com/hotwired/stimulus-3-c438d432) did have some breaking changes so some online docs are out of date (however, this is similar for Alpine js v1/v2 and lit.dev vs Polymer), welcome to the JavaScript ecosystem.

 #### Resources